sean-qin-usa/imc-prosperity-4/lessons_learned.md

 This is the one that stings most, and it's the practical face of §0–§0c.

-For the final three rounds, I quite literally built each of the competition's most optimal strategies, yet shipped the safer, lower-conviction one instead because the first-cut local backtest didn't validate the better one:
+For the final three rounds, I discovered or literally built each of the competition's most optimal strategies, yet shipped the safer, lower-conviction one instead because the first-cut local backtest didn't validate the better one:

 - **R5 family-pair-trade overlay** — `traders/round5/ll_pair_*`.
 Top teams I've since read up on shipped exactly this structure.
 Family-beta neutralization on a 50-product universe with 10 thematic clusters is *structurally* the dominant approach; its edge shows up as variance reduction, not as a higher first-moment PnL on a single seed.
 The first-cut backtest is the wrong evaluation tool for a strategy whose advantage is variance reduction.
 I built it, tested it, rejected it on a backtest delta, and shipped the safer directional ship instead.
 - **R4 regime-gated VFE sleeve** — identified the cross-sleeve interaction problem during the round (Mark-67 follow fighting the existing MR sleeve).
 Designed the unified-with-regime-gate fix.
 Didn't have the bandwidth or the conviction to ship it under the time pressure (see [`round_4.md`](./round_4.md)).